Guinea declares new Ebola outbreak

-CONAKRY (Reuters) - Guinea declared a new Ebola outbreak on Sunday, as tests came back positive for the virus after at least three people died and four fell ill in the southeast - the first resurgence of the disease there since the world’s worst outbreak in 2013-2016.
+CONAKRY (Reuters) - Guinea declared a new Ebola outbreak on Sunday when tests came back positive for the virus after three people died and four fell ill in the southeast - the first resurgence of the disease there since the world’s worst outbreak in 2013-2016.

 “Faced with this situation and in accordance with international health regulations, the Guinean government declares an Ebola epidemic,” the ministry said in a statement.

+The person buried on Feb.
+1 was a nurse at a local health centre and died after being transferred for treatment to Nzerekore, a city near the border with Liberia and Ivory Coast.

-The 2013-2016 outbreak of Ebola in West Africa started in Nzerekore, whose proximity to busy borders hampered efforts to contain the virus.
-It went on to kill at least 11,300 people with the vast majority of cases in Guinea, Liberia and Sierra Leone.
+The 2013-2016 outbreak of Ebola in West Africa started in Nzerekore, the proximity of which to busy borders hampered efforts to contain the virus.
+It went on to kill at least 11,300 people, with the vast majority of cases in Guinea, Liberia and Sierra Leone.

-Fighting Ebola again will place additional strain on health services in Guinea as they battle the coronavirus.
-Guinea, a country of around 12 million, has so far recorded 14,895 coronavirus infections and 84 deaths.
+Fighting Ebola again will place additional strain on health services in Guinea as they also battle the COVID-19 pandemic.
+Guinea, a country of about 12 million people, has so far recorded 14,895 coronavirus infections and 84 deaths.

 The authorities have also asked the World Health Organization (WHO) for Ebola vaccines, it said.
 The new vaccines have greatly improved survival rates in recent years.